BITVoyager/cancer-diagnostic-system/README.md

 # cancer-diagnostic-system
-Authors: Yao Chen, Mohamed Najihi and Agrata Kumar (name listed in no particular order)

 We divide this project into 3 modules.

   In module 1, we implemented two color-based image segmentation algorithms: kNNs, GMMs-EM and LDA (to be merged into this repo).